TempeHS/2025CT_Gabriel.C_name/README.md

 # General Information
 ## About
 <p align="justify">
-My Game "conquest" you play as a box is about climbing to the top of the world while many spikes and hard obstacles are in your way.
+My Game "conquest" is a platformer play as a box whos goal about climbing to the top of the world to get the gold at the end while many challenges await.
+The game has features implented like wall jump, platforms, dash feature with particle effects and red spikes that will take you back to the nearest checkpoint.
+The game also has a title screen and adventurous music to complement gameplay.

+An in-depth paragraph about your project and overview of use.
 </p>

 ## Objective
 <p align="justify">
-  The objective of the game is to jump platforms, watch out for spikesand climb to the top util you reach the end.
+  The objective of the game is to jump platforms, watch out for spikesand climb to the top util you reach the gold.
 </p>

 ## Story
 <p align="justify">
-</p> In this game you play as a box whose kingdom goal is to get to the top of the kingdom and get the pile of gold
+</p> In this game you play as a little box whos in the world of conquest and is facing the daring adventurour get the pile of gold at the peak of the world
 ---

 ## User Control Guide